 - Connect your ideas with cohesive devices and related vocabulary.

 - Memorize common vocabulary for describing change.
-This particular essay uses a line graph so this kind of IELTS Writing Task 1 vocabulary is necessary.
+This particular sample answer uses a line graph so this kind of IELTS Writing Task 1 vocabulary is necessary.

 - Understand how to use present, future, present perfect, and other tenses to accurately describe time changes.